Thinkwise/docs/docs/iam_admin/users.md

 If [TOTP](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm) authentication is used, the user receives a secret key code on first login.
 This code needs to be registered in a TOTP authenticator app, like [Google Authenticator](https://support.google.com/accounts/answer/1066447?co=GENIE.Platform%3DAndroid&hl=en) or [Microsoft Authenticator](https://www.microsoft.com/en-us/account/authenticator), by entering the key or scanning the QR code.
 If the user has successfully registered their TOTP device, the *TOTP device registered* checkbox will be checked.

 Every time the user wants to log in, they need to enter the time-based code generated by the TOTP authenticator app.
-To allow a fallback to email based two-factor authentication, for example if the user doesn't have acces to his smartphone, check the *Allow email fallback* option.
+To allow a fallback to email-based two-factor authentication, for example if the user does not have access to their smartphone, check the *Allow email fallback* option.

-The *Reset TOTP device* task can be used to reset the TOTP secret key, for example when a users' smartphone is stolen.
+The *Reset TOTP device* task can be used to reset the TOTP secret key, for example when a user's smartphone is stolen.

 ### Password

 For RDBMS and IAM authentication it is possible to specify an initial password.
 This password is used to generate a script for creating users on the database.
 It can be used to keep track of the initial password and communicate this password to the users.
-This password can **not** be used to log on to the application.
+This password **cannot** be used to log on to the application.
 Make sure to clear this field after RDBMS users are created or the password for IAM users is updated.

 The *Allow change* option indicates whether users are allowed to change their password from the user interfaces.
 Use the *Expired* option to set the initial state of the password:

 * Not expired - The user can simply use the current password

-- Change after login - After the user has logged in with his current password, he must change the password
+- Change after login - After the user has logged in with their current password, they must change the password

-- Reset before login - The user has to reset his password before he is allowed to log in
+- Reset before login - The user has to reset their password before they are allowed to log in

 The system keeps track of how often a password is changed or reset.
-This number is incremented every time the user requests a new password or changes his password, and when the password is changed by the administrator.
+This number is incremented every time the user requests a new password or changes their password, and when the password is changed by the administrator.

 ### User preferences

 Here you can specify the default language for the user and which level of user preferences are available to the user.

-Select one of the predefines User preferences configurations or create a new configuration using the popup.
+Select one of the predefined User preferences configurations or create a new configuration using the pop-up.
 Available configurations are:

 * None - No user preferences are stored and the user preferences ribbon is hidden.
 * Resize - Users can collapse and expand their menu and ribbon.
-Furthermore they can change the sort sequence and column width in a grid view.
+Furthermore, they can change the sort sequence and column width in a grid view.
 * Move - *Resize* plus the option to configure their own start objects and set the sort sequence of all subjects.
 * OnOff - All options except for changing screen types.
 * Complete - All user preferences options are available to the user.